What is a WiFi Booster and How Does it Improve Signal?

 What's the Difference Between a WiFi Booster and a Mesh Network?

-Both WiFi boosters and mesh networks extend your home WiFi network's range, but are very different in various aspects:
+Both WiFi boosters and mesh networks extend your home WiFi network's range but are very different in various aspects:

-• Functionality: Mesh networks are composed of 2-3 mesh extenders, also known as nodes, while boosters usually consist of one device.
-The nodes are designed to blanket your entire home with a reliable, high-speed, WiFi connection.
-One of the nodes would be wired to the modem, as opposed to wirelessly connecting to the router.
-Essentially, the connected node will be taking on the job of the router.
-The remaining nodes would be located around your home.
-Similar to the booster, one node will need to be located halfway between the target area and the "router".
-Additional nodes don't need to be within a certain distance from the router, they do, however, need to be a certain distance from another node.
+Similar to the booster, one node will need to be located halfway between the target area and the "router."
+Additional nodes don't need to be within a certain distance from the router — they do, however, need to be a certain distance from another node.
 The wired node will wirelessly share its internet connection with the other nodes.
 As a result, rather than using one unit to broadcast the internet signal, you have multiple units broadcasting internet signals to provide you with the best WiFi coverage.

 • Seamless Network: Mesh nodes work together to create a seamless home network, meaning the whole system operates under the same SSID and password.
 As you walk around your home, your device will automatically connect to the closest node.
 In contrast, WiFi boosters tend to create a new network with a different SSID and password.
 As you move around your home, you might have to manually switch between networks to connect to the closest one.